nadnone/game_test_3D_polygon/README.md

         - [x] ~~Texture Coordinates~~
         - [ ] ~~Understand how to match both~~

+- [ ] Find or craft a better 3D model

 - [ ] Load gltf/gltb files
     - [x] ~~use easy_gltb~~
     - [x] use an other lib that support animations